-Drive-through windows for Indoor Restaurants or other food and beverage service establishments.
-In the Business B-2 District, a drive-through window as part of an indoor restaurant or other indoor food and beverage service establishment shall be subject to the following special standards and conditions:
+Drive-through windows for Indoor Restaurants or other indoor food and beverage service establishments.
+In the Business B-2 District and Gateway B-4 District, a drive-through window as part of an indoor restaurant or other indoor food and beverage service establishment shall be subject to the following special standards and conditions:

-- A. The drive-through window will be accessory to an indoor restaurant or other indoor food and beverage service establishment as stated in Section 32.2.4. - B. The Applicant will demonstrate to the satisfaction of the Commission that provision has been made for the stacking of vehicles in a lane which is separate from the traffic circulation pattern associated with the use and its parking area. - C. The Applicant will demonstrate, to the satisfaction of the Commission, that adequate provision has been made for customers to park and safely enter/exit the building without crossing through adjacent lanes of moving traffic or stacking lanes for the drive-through window service. - D. Drive-through vehicle lanes will be located so as to be physically separated from parking lot aisles and driveway entrances. - E. The applicant must plant evergreen or other tree species to provide a perimeter buffer in accordance with Section 63 Landscaping. - F. There will be no more than one drive-through window and one substation per building.
+- A. The drive-through window will be accessory to an indoor restaurant or other indoor food and beverage service establishment as stated in Section 32.2.4 and section 34.2.2. - B. The Applicant will demonstrate to the satisfaction of the Commission that provision has been made for the stacking of vehicles in a lane which is separate from the traffic circulation pattern associated with the use and its parking area. - C. The Applicant will demonstrate, to the satisfaction of the Commission, that adequate provision has been made for customers to park and safely enter/exit the building without crossing through adjacent lanes of moving traffic or stacking lanes for the drive-through window service. - D. Drive-through vehicle lanes will be located so as to be physically separated from parking lot aisles and driveway entrances. - E. The applicant must plant evergreen or other tree species to provide a perimeter buffer in accordance with Section 63 Landscaping. - F. There will be no more than one drive-through window and one substation per building.
 The substation will be within twenty-five feet (25') of the drive-through window.
 Any drive-through window will be located, whenever possible at the back of a building or that portion of the building least visible from all public roads.
 Any drive-through window will have no more than two (2) lanes per building and for use by only one (1) business per building. - G. There will be no more than two additional "drive-through" signs for directional flow provided that the directional signs are no wider than forty-eight inches (48") nor higher than eight inches (8") with the words "Enter" or "Exit" only.
 No more than two (2) "Open" or "closed" signs will be allowed only when directly located above the drive-through lane and will be no wider than forty-eight (48") inches nor higher than eight inches (8").
-Advertisements located at substations are signs. - H. No building having a drive-through window will be located on a lot having less than 80,000 square feet of lot area.
-If the indoor restaurant or other indoor food and beverage services establishment is the only use within the building having a drive-through window, the building shall have not less than 2,000 square feet of gross floor area. - I. No building having a drive-through window will be located on a lot unless the lot has one or more buildings having a total gross floor area of 10,000 square feet in excess of the gross floor area of the indoor restaurant. - J. A public entrance to the indoor restaurant building having a drive-through window will be located no more than fifty (50') feet from the street line providing access to the indoor restaurant building. - K. No building having a drive-through window will extend within one hundred feet (100') from a residential district boundary line.
+Advertisements located at substations are signs. - H. No building having a drive-through window will be located on a lot having less than 80,000 square feet of lot area. - I. No building having a drive-through window will extend within one hundred feet (100') from a residential district boundary line.